-Citations generally conform to the Association of Legal Writing Directors' ALWD Citation Manual.
+The JOURNAL currently follows the Blue Book citation format.
 Citations to Jewish/Christian Biblical sources conform to the SBL Handbook of Style and the Jewish Law Annual.
 Unsolicited manuscripts will be returned only upon request.

-Individual and back issues and complete sets of the Journal of Law and Religion may be ordered directly from William S. Hein & Co., 1285 Main Street, Buffalo, New York 14209.
+Individual and back issues and complete sets of the JOURNAL OF LAW AND RELIGION may be ordered directly from William S. Hein & Co., 1285 Main Street, Buffalo, New York 14209.
 Back issues can also be found in electronic format for all your research needs on HeinOnLine, http://heinonline.org

-The views and opinions expressed in the Journal of Law and Religion are those of the authors and do not necessarily reflect the views of the editorial staff, the editorial board, the advisory board, or the sponsors of the Journal of Law and Religion.
+The views and opinions expressed in the JOURNAL OF LAW AND RELIGION are those of the authors and do not necessarily reflect the views of the editorial staff, the editorial board, the advisory board, or the sponsors of the JOURNAL OF LAW AND RELIGION.